-1.5.3.
+1.3.1.3.
 RESPONSIBLE GREEN PRODUCTION

 The Group has continued to improve its green production method through its research and development to meet the operational challenges that global warming may bring by making progress through innovation.
-In FY2020, our production capacity has increased while processes continue to grow more complex, but through our efforts, unit production average power usage is reduced to 10.16 kWh (FY2019 = 11.2 kWh) per part produced; the unit production average water usage is maintained at 0.12 (FY2019 = 0.12) cubic metre per part; and unit production average waste produced is maintained at 0.4 kg (FY2019 = 0.4kg) per part.
+In FY2021, our production capacity has increased while processes continue to grow more complex, but through our efforts, unit production average power usage was reduced to 9.22 kWh (FY2020 = 10.16 kWh) per part produced; the unit production average water usage was reduced to 0.11 (FY2020 = 0.12) cubic metre per part; and unit production average waste produced was maintained at 0.4 kg (FY2020= 0.4 kg) per part.

-To assess the environmental impact of the Group's business activities as a whole, including its value chain, the Group in FY2020 began calculating Scope 1, 2, and 3 of the greenhouse gas (GHG) emissions.
+To assess the environmental impact of the Group's business activities, including its value chain, the Group implemented and monitored Scopes 1, 2, and 3 of the greenhouse gas ("GHG") emissions.
 The calculation is based on the GHG Protocol, which is the most widely used international accounting and reporting tool.
 We have identified Scope 2 electricity consumption as having the greatest potential impact on achieving our stated energy and emissions targets.
 Most of our energy use is associated with our production.
 Optimizing energy efficiency in our operations is a key component of the Group's overall sustainability strategy.

 We are committed to continue to cut energy usage to lower our utility costs and reduce our environmental footprint.
 We are committed to doing our part to achieve a low-carbon future.
-We've already boosted the share of renewable power in our energy mix.
-Our sources of renewable energy include: On-Site Generation: renewable power generated by renewable energy sources (i.e. solar).
+We have already boosted the share of renewable power in our energy mix.
+Our sources of renewable energy include on-site generation: renewable power generated by renewable energy sources (i.e. solar).

-We continue to enjoy savings from our scrubber overhaul and replacement and energy saving lighting system projects implemented:
+We continue to enjoy savings from our scrubber overhaul and replacement and implemented energy saving lighting system projects: